syakirharis25/PostgreSQL/README.md

 **_PostgreSQL questions and answers by Stack Overflow_** <br />
 pgadmin4 : postgresql application server could not be contacted. by Stack Overflow : https://stackoverflow.com/questions/43211296/pgadmin4-postgresql-application-server-could-not-be-contacted keystroke to clear screen in psql? by Stack Overflow : https://stackoverflow.com/questions/26065426/keystroke-to-clear-screen-in-psql <br />

+**_PostgreSQL related articles_** <br />
+pgAdmin by DataOne : https://www.dataone.org/software-tools/pgadmin <br />

+PostgreSQL was created by Michael Stonebraker : https://github.com/mstonebraker <br />

+<a name="industry"></a>
+## 3. PostgreSQL industry users.
+Thousands of companies out there have PostgreSQL for countless business critical and non-critical applications.
+PostgreSQL is not just used in one industry – it is pretty much everywhere.
+From automotive to water management.
+From archaeology to weather services.
+PostgreSQL is everywhere these days and the number of deployment is growing all over the world.

 **_PostgreSQL in BioPharm_** <br />
 American Chemical Society : https://www.acs.org <br />